[email-subscribers-form id=”2″]

 Next time you are spending, work out how many hours of labour it would take to earn.
 Use this idea to weigh up the actual value of any purchase.

-You may want to break some of your budget categories and expenses into weekly amounts to help you spread out your spending and make it easier to manage.
+You may want to break some of your budget categories and expenses into weekly amounts to help you spread your spending and make it easier to manage.

 Thinking in these smaller amounts may make it easier to stick to your budget.